Aircoookie/WLED-Docs/docs/basics/compatible-hardware.md

 | Name | Description |
 |---|---|
-SN74AHCT125N | Aircoookie's recommended levelshifter.
-Used on the QuinLed Dig-Uno and [WLED Wemos shield](https://github.com/srg74/WLED-wemos-shield).
+SN74AHCT125 | Aircoookie's recommended levelshifter.
+Often used in DIY and commercial controllers.
-74AHCT32 | Same pinout as above can be used.
+SN74AHCT32 | Same pinout as above can be used.
 This is just an OR gate, but any AHCT gate can be used if inputs are connected appropriately. ;)
 SN74HCT125N | Slower, cheaper version.
 Works just as well for WS2812, but not recommended for APA102.
 SN74LVC2T45 | Modern bus transceiver with voltage translation [Yet Another WLED Controller](https://github.com/lizardsystems/yawl-controller)
-TXS0102 | A bidirectional levelshifter that works well with WLED.
+TXS0102, TXS0108 | Bidirectional levelshifters that works well with WLED.
-[F-Amp](https://www.pixelcontroller.com/store/controllers/53-falcon-picap.html) | Level shifter/data booster
+[F-Amp](https://pixelcontroller.com/store/accessories/54-famp-xconnect.html) | Level shifter/data booster

 !!! warning
     I2C shifters are generally too slow for WLED, so don't use them.